Pilar's Chilean Food & Garden

 brushing baked medialunas

 14. Serve warm.
-They keep three days.
+They keep for three days.
 They can be frozen and reheated without problems.

 Argentinian Medialunas